What Is 20COGS? Scam? Or Easy Cash?

 One of the most famous, being AMAZON.
 Which boasts one of the biggest and most popular affiliate programs online.

-In fact, I made my first affiliate sales online with Amazon myself.
+In fact, I made my first affiliate sales online with the Amazon affiliate program myself!

 If you have any questions, or you’d like to share your experience of 20COGS – let me know in the comments!